ja-proger/StaLib/README.md

 - StaLib — library with formulas, algorithms
 - StaUI — GUI for library (example of UI which applies the StaLib)

+## License

+I know that many people don't like huge licenses, therefore I list key points here 😉

+- The author is the person, who hides his personality under JA Proger name
+- To use this code, you must give a reference to the author — JA Proger and to this repository

 ## Installation

 ### macOS